Gabriele de Seta

 Outreach

-I regularly blog on my website to share research updates, I host a podcast interviewing researchers and artists, and I'm happy to talk about my research on any platform - just get in touch!
+I regularly share research updates on the Algorithmic Folklore blog and my website, I host a podcast interviewing researchers and artists, and I'm happy to talk about my research on any platform - just get in touch!

 Teaching

 I have designed the "Machine Vision" module for the Digital Culture BA course Critical Approaches to Technology and Society (Fall 2020), and taught the MA course Key Theories in Digital Culture (fall 2021).
 I regularly give guest lectures and lead workshops at international institutions.
-I am currently supervising PhD candidate Hanna Lauvli and I mentor several MA and PhD students.
+I am currently supervising PhD candidates Hanna Lauvli and Yagmur Vik.

 Publications